The Muslim World: Unity in Diversity

 Successful completion of Introduction to Islam (or a similar level of knowledge).

-This course is available as a Year 1 course to students of BA Islamic Studies.
+This module is available as a Year 1 module to students of BA Islamic Studies.

 Scope and syllabus

 This module surveys the historical and geographical spread of Islam in the Prophetic and post-Prophetic era until the modern period and from the Arabian peninsula to the rest of the world.
 It includes a chronological outline of the main dynasties that ruled the Muslim lands through the institution of the Caliphate, such as the Umayyads, 'Abbasids, Safavids, Moghuls and Ottomans.
 The module will also attempt to demonstrate that despite the various ethnic, cultural and geographical diversities of the Muslim community there are fundamental unifying factors that did not depend upon temporal political power but, rather, on the basic sense of "Umma" and social and cultural institutions and customs that stem from religious beliefs and practices, to the extent that Muslims continue to consider themselves as a singular community.
 As such, the module focuses on the manifestation of the Arabic language at a social level through such practices as:

 - the unifying aspects of principal rituals such as prayer and fasting;